alexandrawest/MIDS-portfolio/README.md

 - Research Design and Data Analysis
 - Statistics for Data Science
 - Fundamentals of Data Engineering
-- Applied Machine Learning (in progress)
+- Applied Machine Learning
+- Experiments and Causal Inference (in progress)